BestTimesToVisit.com Logo

 Is it better to drive the Ring of Kerry clockwise or counter-clockwise?

-What's the deal with sheep on the road?
-Is it really that common?
+What's the deal with driving on the Ring of Kerry?
+Is it really as challenging as people say?

 How many days do you need in Ring of Kerry, Ireland?